ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

 Using Classes in the Ray Serve Deployment
 =========================================

-Our application still a bit inefficient though.
+Our application is still a bit inefficient though.
 In particular, the ``summarize`` function loads the model on each call when it sets the ``summarizer`` variable.
 However, the model never changes, so it would be more efficient to define ``summarizer`` only once and keep its value in memory